capnproto/capnproto/doc/cxxrpc.md

 If you want to do something with the result of a promise, you must first wait for it to complete.
 This is normally done by registering a callback to execute on completion.
-Luckily, C++11 just introduced lambdas which makes this far more pleasant than it would have been a few years ago!
+Luckily, C++11 just introduced lambdas, which makes this far more pleasant than it would have been a few years ago!

 {% highlight c++ %}
 kj::Promise<kj::String> contentPromise =